arif9011/rock-paper-scissors/README.md

 # rock-paper-scissors

-Introduction: This is rock paper scissors game using  programming language in Python.
+Introduction: This is a rock paper scissors game using  programming language in Python.
  Milestone 1 Task1
 Create a Github repo
  Milestone 2